 Here are the chord charts for this lesson

 Lets look at how to change chords easily.
 Notice when changing from D to Cadd9, the 3rd finger can remain where it is.
 This is a pivot finger.
-Leave the third finger still when changing between these two chords.
+Leave the third finger in the same position when changing between these two chords.
 Between Cadd9 and G, the 3rd finger may remain still again.
 Use this pivot finger when changing chords.
 When going back to D, again the 3rd finger is the pivot finger.
 During this whole chord progression, the 3rd finger never has to move.
 This will help smooth out the chord progression and cut down on mistakes.

 Lets learn a strum pattern for this chord progression.
 Try "Down Down Up Down Down".
 First lets try this on the D chord.